darrennorris/testmap/README.md

 [![R-CMD-check](https://github.com/darrennorris/testmap/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/darrennorris/testmap/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of testmap is to present projected future population changes of the Yellow-spotted River Turtle (*Podocnemis unifilis*).
+The goal of testmap is to map future population changes of the Yellow-spotted river turtle (*Podocnemis unifilis*).

+## Objectives

+These maps are being used to

+- Provide an updated assesment of how threatened the species is.

+- Inform development of and implement improvements to the modelling process.

+## Results

 Maps of the projected future changes can be found online.